datascienceconfidential/datascienceconfidential.github.io/_posts/2024-06-27-monetary-versus-fiscal-policy.md

 In order to get up to speed with developments in economics, I read a book from the turn of the century called *New Ideas from Dead Economists* by Todd G. Buchholz.
 It was rather enlightening.
 It turns out that the idea of stopping recessions by government spending (known as *fiscal policy* rather than pyramid-building) which was described in the Croome book is based on Keynesian economics.
 Since *Introduction to Money* was published, another economic school emerged called Monetarism.
 Led by Milton Friedman, the monetarists proclaimed that the government was more-or-less powerless to influence the economy, and instead it was the central bank who had a duty to end recessions by expanding the money supply.

-To cut a long story short, nowadays people believe that both Keynesianism and Monetarism are somewhat correct, and fiscal and monetary policy are both neccessary to keep the economy functioning.
+To cut a long story short, nowadays people believe that both Keynesianism and Monetarism are somewhat correct, and fiscal and monetary policy are both necessary to keep the economy functioning.

 However, after some thought, it seemed to me that there's rather a big difference between the two.
 If the government launches a pyramid-building programme, it needs to get the money from somewhere.
 Either it needs to use money which it has raised from taxation, or it needs to borrow money by issuing bonds.
 Once it has the money, it can hire people to build the pyramids.
 Those people spend the money and it starts to move around the economy, hopefully stimulating it.